-Summer activities with your kids can be a bear if you don’t put a little fore thought into it.
+My summer schedule begins with planning ahead.
 So I’m here to make sure you have everything you need to make that transition from full on school to days on end at home a seamless one and hopefully full of fun.
-Memorial Day Weekend is a great time to capture your family’s attention.
+This post is part of our 4 part series helping busy Moms get ready for their kids to come home for summer break before…or just after it begins.
+Even if your kids are still in school, the weekend ahead is a perfect time to capture their attention for some planning time.
 I know this might not make sense but think about it!
-You are already in the have fun, recreation summer mood, going to the pool and maybe even going to the beach.
-So let me give a few tips about how you can get some more information from your family about what they want to do for the summer so you can get out ahead of the game:
+It feels like summer and you are already in the “have fun” frame of mind, going to the pool and maybe even going to the beach.
+So here are my best tips for ways you can get organized for summer schedules by including your family in the process of how and when you plan to have all kinds of fun!

-1. Make a Summer Wish LIst: Give each child a piece of paper and tell them to write down 5 things they want to do this summer.
+One of my favorite ways to get organized for the summer schedule is to ask my kids what THEY want to do…and then do it!
+Give each child a piece of paper and tell them to write down five things they want to do this summer.
 And then get those things on the calendar.
-You’ve got three months ahead of you so there’s really no excuse for saying no we couldn’t fit that in.
+You’ve got three months ahead of you so there’s really no excuse for saying “No we couldn’t fit that in.”
 The last thing you want to do is come upon the weekend before school starts and hear your kids say “But I really wanted to go to the museums!” and you never made the effort to simply get downtown all summer long.
 Not good!

-2. Make a Rainy Day Jar: Or hot weather day jar…or air alert day job…whatever you want to call it.
-The point of this jar is to inspire their creativity.
+Or hot weather day jar…or air alert day job…whatever you want to call it.
+The point of this jar is to inspire your kids’ creativity.
 So hand them a series of index cards and stickers and encourage them with prompts like “put on a play” “have a lemonade stand” “visit the library”.
 Whatever it is that they might want to do that is a little off beat to help inspire their creativity.
 What I find that my children love is that when they pull those cards out, they are their own ideas from the very start.
-So that’s a really important step and you’ll be amazed at how quickly this jar can nip any whining in the bud.
+That’s a really important step, giving your children ownership as you ask them to help you get organized for summer.
+You’ll be amazed at how quickly this jar can nip any whining in the bud.

-4. Block Scheduled Kids Activities: Remember, you still might be carting people around.
+Remember, just because you get organized for a summer schedule focused on fun doesn’t mean you aren’t carting people around.
 In my house I will daily have swim team, tennis clinic, and baseball for my kids.
 That’s going to be some mileage so I need to block out those transportation times and we need to be working on a little carpool option to spread the love with family and friends.

-I hope taking extra care to focus on planning your summer days makes getting schedules organized before the kids get home a breeze.
+So there you go!
+I hope taking extra care to focus on planning your summer days makes it easy for you to get organized for that summer schedule before the kids get home a breeze.
 Tell me…

-How do you plan for an organized summer full of activities for your kids?
+How do you get organized for your summer schedule?